Majors and Concentrations

 • Students who satisfactorily complete SS2033: Research Methods for Behavioral Sciences will receive three points of elective credit towards the major.

 For more information on the structure of the Columbia psychology major, please visit the GS Academic Bulletin.
-Upon their arrival at Columbia, students in the Joint Program with CityU should make an appointment to meet with an advisor in the Department of Psychology to discuss their plans.
+Upon their arrival at Columbia, students in the Joint Program with CityUHK should make an appointment to meet with an advisor in the Department of Psychology to discuss their plans.